-35) Refer to Figure 2-4.
+45) Refer to Figure 2-4.
 A movement from X to Y

-- A) could be due to a change in consumers' tastes and preferences. - B) could occur because of an influx of immigrant labor. - C) is the result of advancements in food production technology only, with no change in the technology for plastic production. - D) is the result of advancements in plastic production technology only, with no change in food production technology.
+A) could be due to a change in consumers' tastes and preferences.

+B) could occur because of an influx of immigrant labor.

+C) is the result of advancements in food production technology only, with no change in the technology for plastic production.

-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+D) is the result of advancements in plastic production technology only, with no change in food production technology.

-36) Refer to Figure 2-4.
-A movement from Y to Z

-- A) represents an increase in the demand for plastic products. - B) could occur because of general technological advancements. - C) is the result of advancements in food production technology. - D) is the result of advancements in plastic production technology.
+- 46) Refer to Figure 2-4.
+A movement from Y to Z - A) represents an increase in the demand for plastic products. - B) could occur because of general technological advancements. - C) is the result of advancements in food production technology. - D) is the result of advancements in plastic production technology.

-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs AACSB: Analytic thinking